-Join us on Journeys of Paul in Greece & Turkiye, starting at $4298*, from New York, NY, on the dates below.
-On this tour, you will see the sights in Athens as your guide introduces you to the world-renowned Acropolis, the Propylaea, the Parthenon, the Erectheum, stand on Mars Hill, stroll the agora, the House of Parliament, the Presidential Palace, the Tomb of the Unknown Soldier, Corinth, where the Apostle Paul met fellow tentmakers Aquilla and Priscilla and received a vision from the Lord, the archaeological museum, the marketplace, stand on the Bema, where the Apostle Paul stood before Gallio to face charges brought against him by the Jews, Thessaloniki, where Paul was accused of turning the world upside down with his preaching of Christ, St. George’s Basilica, believed to be built over the synagogue where Paul preached, Veria, Amphipolis, Philippi, Neapoli, Istanbul, Cappadocia, and much more!
+Join us on Journeys of Paul in Greece & Turkiye, starting at $4298*, from New York, NY, on the dates listed below.
+On this tour, you will see the sights in Athens as your guide introduces you to the world-renowned Acropolis, the Propylaea, the Parthenon, and the Erectheum.
+Stand on Mars Hill, stroll the agora, see the House of Parliament, the Presidential Palace, the Tomb of the Unknown Soldier, and Corinth, where the Apostle Paul met fellow tentmakers Aquilla and Priscilla and received a vision from the Lord.
+Visit the archaeological museum, the marketplace, and stand on the Bema, where the Apostle Paul stood before Gallio to face charges brought against him by the Jews.
+See Thessaloniki, where Paul was accused of turning the world upside down with his preaching of Christ, and St. George’s Basilica, believed to be built over the synagogue where Paul preached.
+Also, see Veria, Amphipolis, Philippi, Neapoli, Istanbul, Cappadocia, and much more!

 April 29, 2024

 $125 10 Months Prior to Departure

 $25 6 Months Prior to Departure

 $300 Scholarships available for clergy & $150 Scholarships available for clergy spouses!*

 Two Units of CEU Credits Available *Send an e-mail to scholarships@travelwithus. com to apply and confirm your eligibility.

 - Breakfast and Dinner Daily